-A terrific review of Rockstar Ending has appeared in the latest edition of The Idler magazine.
-The book sits alongside several other titles that owe a cultural debt to George Orwell’s dystopian classic Nineteen Eighty-Four.
+A review of Rockstar Ending appeared in The Idler magazine alongside several other titles that owe a cultural debt to George Orwell’s dystopian classic Nineteen Eighty-Four.

 N A Rossi was inspired by both George Orwell and David Bowie in the writing of this speculative dystopian novel, which carries an introduction from the former’s son, Richard Blair, and a fantastic Tim Doyle cover image of a fembot with an Aladdin Sane flash across her face.